• Search Research Projects

 Strategy for Future Research Activity

-I will recruit more participants (up to 50 people) for behavioral experments and fMRI experiments.
-All the collected data will be preprocessed and analyzed parallelly.
+After obtaining approval for fMRI experiments at Hiroshima University, I will recruit up to 50 participants for both behavioral and fMRI experiments.
+All collected data will be preprocessed and analyzed in parallel.

 Report